-- Most of the fuels in Hong Kong required for power generation are imported and they are subject to price volatility in the international fuel markets. - In support of the Government's environmental policy and the increasingly tightening emissions requirement, CLP continues to increase the use of natural gas for power generation after meeting Hong Kong's fuel mix target in 2020, while the cost of gas-fired generation is typically higher than that of coal-fired generation.
-In fact, fuel cost increases have been the driver of CLP's total tariff adjustment over the past few years. - A steep rise in International fuel prices since 2021 drove up fuel prices, having a profound effect on the power supply industry and tariffs around the world.
-Hong Kong is not immune to this. - International coal and oil prices have fallen from their peak and there are signs of a stabilising trend.
-We will closely monitor the trend of international fuel prices, continue to control fuel costs, and endeavour to minimise the impact of fuel cost increases on customers.

-• The following chart shows the volatility of fuel prices since 2007.
+- Most of the fuels in Hong Kong required for power generation are imported and they are subject to price volatility in the international fuel markets. - In support of the Government's environmental policy and the increasingly tightening emissions requirement, CLP continues to increase the use of natural gas for power generation even after meeting Hong Kong's fuel mix target in 2020, while the cost of gas-fired generation is typically higher than that of coal-fired generation. - The following chart shows the volatility of fuel prices since 2007.

-- CLP's diversified fuel mix strategy using different fuels including natural gas, coal, renewable energy, as well as nuclear which is relatively stable in price.
-Amid continued surge in international fuel prices, nuclear plays an important role to help smoothen price fluctuations in case of market volatility. - CLP takes a prudent approach in managing our fuel costs.
+- CLP adopts a diversified fuel mix, including more natural gas, less coal and importing zeroemission and relatively stable-priced nuclear.
+When international fuel prices surge, nuclear plays an important role to help smoothen price fluctuations in case of market volatility. - CLP takes a prudent approach in managing our fuel costs.
 Measures taken include enhancing the efficiency of power generation units, and contracting with different suppliers, to secure competitively-priced fuels from the market.
 CLP also uses the Fuel Clause Recovery Account under the Scheme of Control Agreement to stabilise tariff levels.